 Transfers to and from Killarney can be arranged at additional cost.
 Please inquire with us.
 Guided walks are led by Fergal Harrington, qualified Mountain Leader and professionally insured.

 - Personal drinks at evening meals.

 What is the Cost of The Best of Kerry Way Walking Holiday?

 The cost of the holiday is from €350 per person sharing. €75 single supplement applies.

 The minimum is waterproof boots, waterproof jacket & over trousers, backpack, gaiters & walking poles, hat, gloves and thick hiking socks; water bottle & lunchbox; small torch, personal first and sunscreen / insect repellent.
 Upon completion of booking, we will detail the full list of essentials.

 How to Book Your Place on The Best of Kerry Way Walking Holiday:

 Let us take care of the logistics and all your accommodation needs, so you can focus on enjoying your walking holiday.
-Simply click your desired date below, select your desired bedroom, number of persons, the dates of the weekend.
-The cost of the Walking Holiday is automatically and separately added to the cost of your accommodation.

 Have you a question about Álaind Walking’s Best of Kerry Way Walking Holiday?
 Send us a message!